lyonel2017/Frama-C-MPI-V/README.md

 *MPI-V* is based on the concept of multiparty session types and inspired from the idea proposed in [ParTypes](http://rss.di.fc.ul.pt/tools/partypes/#Downloads).

-The tool support a small supset of the
+The tool support a small supset of the API specified by the [MPI v3.1](https://www.mpi-forum.org/docs/mpi-3.1/mpi31-report.pdf) standard.
+For example, the following features are supported:
-[MPI v3.1](https://www.mpi-forum.org/docs/mpi-3.1/mpi31-report.pdf)
-standard.
-Support function included :
 * Synchronous point-to-point communication: `MPI_Ssend` and `MPI_Recv`
 * Collective communication: `MPI_Bcast`, `MPI_Gather`, `MPI_Scatter`